mbodm/pingalive-dotnet/README.md

 - It´s used for internet connection testing, for my personal use.

 #### Side note:
 There also exists a Rust version and a Go (golang) version of this tool.
 Those versions are exactly the same tool as this one, just written in Rust or Go.
-They were written in the past and for the sake of _[insert some weird reason here]_ i just quickly rewrote that rather tiny application in C#/.NET now.
+They were written in the past.
+And for the sake of _[insert some weird reason here]_ i just quickly rewrote that rather tiny application in C#/.NET now.
 - For the Rust version have a look at [pingalive](https://github.com/mbodm/pingalive)
 - For the Go version have a look at [pingalive-go](https://github.com/mbodm/pingalive-go)